craftWolf/IntelliJ_Toy_Plugin/README.md

 1) Clone this repository using SSH or HTTPS.
 2) Open the project (make sure `Use auto-import` is checked)
 3) Inside IntelliJ IDEA terminal invoke `gradle buildPlugin` to create the plugin distribution.
-The resulting JAR/ZIP is located in `build/distributions` (in the root of your project).
+The resulting JAR/ZIP is located in `build/distributions` (from the root of your project).
 4) [Install](https://www.jetbrains.com/help/idea/managing-plugins.html#installing-plugins-from-disk) the plugin manually.